pauliceia/vgiws/README.md

 - GET /api/\[node|way|area]/?\<params>

     This method get elements from DB.
+If you doesn't put any parameter, so will return all elements.
     - Parameters:
         - element_id (optional): the id of a element (e.g. 1, 2, 3, ...).
         - project_id (optional): the id of a project (e.g. 1, 2, 3, ...).